Categories

 Compare that to the absolutely terrific scene earlier in the film where Benji poses with a statue and ropes in the rest of the tourist group while David awkwardly stands taking pictures.
 It’s funny, it’s uncomfortable, it tells us a lot about both leads, and nobody states aloud that the moment reveals the double-sided nature of Benji’s whimsical life philosophy: spontaneous moments of engagement with the world around him couple with a narcissistic obliviousness of other people’s boundaries.

-That step backwards in audience trust about is one of the few negative things I have to say about A Real Pain, which is otherwise one of the standout dramedies of the year.
+That step backwards in audience trust is one of the few negative things I have to say about A Real Pain, which is otherwise one of the standout dramedies of the year.
 We follow David and Benji during a trip to Poland to see some Holocaust memorials, as well as the childhood home of their grandmother.
-This mix of normalcy — routine, rehearsed travel tourism — with grief both narrow (passing of a grandparent) and monumental (The Holocaust) could easily have been cloying or overcooked, but it isn’t.
-A Real Pain treads a perfect line of probing deep channels of pain and operating a delicate touch that’s neither too playful nor too heavy.
-The scenario illuminates character struggles and contradictions, especially the divergence in David and Benji’s lives when they were so tight and similar as children.
+This mix of normalcy — routine, rehearsed travel tourism — with grief both narrow and monnumental — the passing of a grandparent, The Holocaust — could easily have been cloying or overcooked, but it isn’t.
+A Real Pain treads a perfect tone: it has a delicate touch that’s neither too comic nor too dreary.
+The scenario illuminates character struggles and contradictions, especially the contrast between David and Benji who we repeatedly hear were so similar when they were younger.

-I also have to be honest and say that this film made me engage with the historical fact of the Holocaust in more affecting ways that other, more dramatic films on the subject have, including The Zone of Interest.
-The close sequencing of David and Benji viewing the museum exhibit of shoes of gas chamber victims as Culkin breaks down crying, shortly before the extremely ordinary visit to their grandmother’s childhood house and encounter with a neighbor, crystallizes a bunch of powerful ideas.
-Societal and cultural tragedy eventually morphs into routine, transactional daily life whether or not we comprehend it.
+I also have to admit that this film made me engage with the historical fact of the Holocaust in more affecting ways that other, more dramatic films on the subject have, including The Zone of Interest.
+The close sequencing of David and Benji first viewing the museum exhibit of shoes of gas chamber victims as Culkin breaks down crying, shortly before the extremely ordinary visit to their grandmother’s childhood house and encounter with a neighbor, crystallizes a bunch of powerful ideas.
+Societal and cultural tragedy eventually heals back into routine, transactional daily life whether or not we comprehend it.
 Every pair of shoes had a person who walked in them, and each of those people had a doorstep and a grumpy old man living across the street.
-That old man was once a kid who became a confused a young adult like David and Benji; and if they were lucky, they survived to grumble at the tourists.
+That old man was once a confused young adult like David and Benji; and he was lucky enough to survive long enough to grumble at the tourists.

 A Real Pain renders a very specific kind of Jewish identity, especially for David.
-Eisenberg shows a stereotypically New York Jewishness and a Woody Allen-esque neurosis, but sanded down and colored as “functional” and “closed off.”
-It’s detached from a broader Jewish experience, but still recognizably rooted in the Jewish secular culture.
-David’s medication of his OCD amplifies the undercurrent of displacement on multiple dimensions, tempering the exact dark and complex impulses that drive Benji.
+Eisenberg displays a stereotypically New York Jewishness complete with a Woody Allen-esque neurosis, but sanded down and colored as “functional” and “closed off.”
+His Jewishness isn’t the most dominant identity of his life (being a dad is), but he is still recognizably rooted in the Jewish secular culture.
+David medicates for OCD throughout the film, amplifying the sense that he has steered away from his dark and complex impulses, the kind that drive Benji.
 Could their difference in demeanor really be as simple as David popping a daily pill?

 The film is remarkably attractive for the genre.
 Of course, this kind of Sundance-core slice of life has notoriously low standards in visual profile, so take that as a slight backhanded compliment.
 But Eisenberg and co., including cinematographer Michal Dymek who is a rising talent in European cinema, deploy some lovely lighting and coloring.
 The photography in Poland is deeply inviting.
 One friend pointed out that the Polish tourism industry helped fund filming, and they get their money’s worth: I definitely imagined myself going on this tour as I watched, and I have no family or cultural connection to Polish Judaism.

-The supporting cast is pretty strong as well.
-Will Sharpe of The White Lotus is great as a 10% smarmy tour guide, and Jennifer Grey is a treat as a fellow tourgoer caught between nursing her own pain and humoring Benji.
+The supporting cast is strong as well.
+Will Sharpe of The White Lotus is great as a not-quite-smarmy tour guide, and Jennifer Grey is a treat as a fellow tourgoer caught between nursing her own pain and humoring Benji.
 But the show really belongs to Culkin and Eisenberg.
 If you’ve ever been unsure of Eisenberg as an actor (full disclosure: I’ve always been sure), then this is a definite notch in the “success” column.
-Although he sells the big moments and breakdowns well, it’s the subtle stuff that really shines: the glances and hesitations that color David.
+Although he sells the big moments and breakdowns well, it’s the subtle stuff that really shines: the glances and hesitations are what color David’s personality.

 There is a slight sense of deflation in the film’s ending, a purposeful anti-climax and notion of “so what now” that the film doesn’t quite navigate.
-The film’s best scenes, like a wander through a street market where Culkin purchases a silly hat as a hysterical juxtaposition to the content of the conversation, are interspersed throughout the runtime in an even blend with the merely good ones.
-It’s not like Aftersun, not a film that builds to a finale where all the cresting emotions come together.
-But among the just-fine scenes, almost none of them are bad, even when the exposition and narration are over-engineered.
+The film’s best scenes, like a wander through a street market where Culkin purchases a silly hat as a hysterical juxtaposition to the serious content of the conversation, are interspersed throughout the runtime in an even blend with the merely good ones.
+It’s not like Aftersun, which builds to a finale where all the cresting emotions come together.
+But even among the just-fine scenes, almost none of them are bad.
 A Real Pain doesn’t quite make it into the dramedy annals, but it’s a major success, a showcase for a phenomenal performance, and one of my favorite films of the year.

 Is It Good?